nicolas-graves/lfs-s3/Readme.md

 just to send a file to S3).

-If you already have plenty of storage sitting on a NAS somewhere, or via Dropbox, Google Drive, you might want to check out [lfs-folderstore](https://github.com/sinbad/lfs-folderstore).
+If you already have plenty of storage sitting on a NAS somewhere, or via Dropbox, Google Drive, you might instead want to check out [lfs-folderstore](https://github.com/sinbad/lfs-folderstore).